Friday, August 17, 2018

 one God, for ever and ever.
 Amen.

-• Context.
+Context.
 Up to chapter 18 Matthew has shown how the discourses of Jesus have marked the different phases of the progressive constitution and formation of the community of disciples around their Master.
-Now in chapter 19, 1 this small group withdraws from the territory of Galilee and arrives in the territories of Judaea.
-The call of Jesus that involves his disciples advances more until the decisive choice: the acceptance or rejection of the person of Jesus.
-Such a phase takes place along the road that leads to Jerusalem (chapters 19-20), and finally with the arrival in the city and to the Temple (chapters 21-23).
-All the encounters that Jesus experiences in the course of these chapters take place along this journey from Galilee to Jerusalem.
+Now in chapter 19, this small group withdraws from the territory of Galilee and arrives in the territories of Judea.
+The call of Jesus that involves His disciples advances more until the decisive choice: the acceptance or rejection of the person of Jesus.
+Such a phase takes place along the road that leads to Jerusalem (chapters 19-20), and finally with the arrival in the city and at the Temple (chapters 21-23).
+All of the encounters that Jesus experiences in the course of these chapters take place during this journey from Galilee to Jerusalem.

 • The encounter with the Pharisees.
-Passing through Trans-Jordanian (19, 1) the first encounter is with the Pharisees and the theme of the discussion of Jesus with them becomes a reason for reflection for the group of the disciples.
-The question of the Pharisees concerns divorce and places Jesus in difficulty, particularly, the more solid and stable reality for every Jewish community.
-The intervention of the Pharisees wants to accuse Jesus because of his teaching.
-It is a question of a true process: Matthew considers it as “testing him”, “a way of tempting him”.
+Passing through Transjordan (19:1) the first encounter is with the Pharisees and the theme of Jesus’ discussion with them becomes a reason for reflection for the group of the disciples.
+The question of the Pharisees concerns divorce and challenges Jesus.
+The Pharisees want to accuse Jesus because of His teaching.
+Matthew considers it “testing Him,” “a way of tempting Him.”
 The question is really a crucial one: “Is it against the Law for a man to divorce his wife on any pretext whatsoever?”
-(19, 3).
-The awkward malicious attempt of the Pharisees to interpret the text of DT 24, 1 to place Jesus in difficulty does not escape the attention of the reader: “Suppose a man has taken a wife and consummated the marriage, but she has not pleased him and he has found some impropriety of which to accuse her, he has, therefore, made out a writ of divorce for her and handed it to her and then dismissed her from his house”.
-This text had given place, throughout the centuries, to innumerable discussions: to admit divorce for any reason whatsoever; to request a minimum of bad behaviour, a true adultery.
+(19:3).
+The malicious attempt of the Pharisees to interpret the text of Deut 24:1 to place Jesus in difficulty does not escape the attention of the reader: “Suppose a man has taken a wife and consummated the marriage, but she has not pleased him and he has found some impropriety of which to accuse her, he has, therefore, made out a writ of divorce for her and handed it to her and then dismissed her from his house.”
+This text had given cause, throughout the centuries, for innumerable discussions: to admit divorce for any reason whatsoever; to request a minimum of bad behavior, is a true adultery.

 4) Personal questions

-• As regards marriage do we know how to accept the teaching of Jesus with simplicity, without adapting it to our own legitimate choices to be comfortable?
+• With regard to marriage, do we know how to accept the teaching of Jesus with simplicity, without adapting it to our own choice to be comfortable?

-• The evangelical passage has reminded us that the design of the Father on man and on woman is a wonderful project of love.
+• The evangelical passage has reminded us that the design of the Father for man and for woman is a wonderful project of love.
 Are you aware that love has an essential law: it implies the total and full gift of one’s own person to the other?

 5) Concluding Prayer